Liberals push 2020 Dems to release Supreme Court shortlist

 "In the past, Democratic presidents were bound by the need for 60 votes, leading them to look for “safer” picks who could draw Republican support," the statement reads.
 "If Democrats win back the Senate and are able to confirm a pick with just a simple majority, there is all the less reason to confine ourselves to those more traditional types of nominees."

 Notably absent from the list is Merrick Garland, a moderately liberal judge on the D.C.
-Circuit Court of Appeals, who was nominated by former President Barack Obama in 2016 in hopes that he could draw enough votes from the GOP-controlled Senate to be confirmed before the presidential election that year.
+Circuit Court of Appeals, who was nominated to the Supreme Court by former President Barack Obama in 2016 in hopes that he could draw enough votes from the GOP-controlled Senate to be confirmed before the presidential election that year.
 He never received a confirmation vote in the Senate.